 About the project

 The weed Tradescantia (Wandering Willie) is a significant problem in Northland and causes massive damage in natural areas by smothering native seedlings and preventing bush regeneration.
 The weed is currently managed on farmland by grazing stock often on margins of land near waterways, wetlands and in natural bush/forest areas.
-Allowing stock to graze these areas results in nutrients and sediment entering waterways.
-Living Water is partnering with Landcare Research to test the effectiveness of three Brazilian beetles to control Tradescantia, giving landowners a cost-effective alternative control method while they continue stock exclusion fencing and riparian restoration activities.
+Allowing stock to graze these areas results in nutrients and sediment entering waterways and native seedlings being eaten or trampled.
+Living Water is partnering with Landcare Research and Northland Regional Council to test the effectiveness of three different species of Brazilian beetles to control Tradescantia, giving landowners a cost-effective alternative control method while they continue stock exclusion fencing to restore native forest remnants.

-- The three-year trial began in December 2015 with the release of 300 beetles in the experiment area.
+The three-year trial began in December 2015 with the release of 300 beetles in five sites across the Hikurangi Flood Plain.

-- Initial results show that beetle larvae are stripping leaves bare and remaining leaves are being well-chewed by adult beetles
+Initial results show beetle larvae are stripping leaves bare and remaining leaves are being well-chewed by adult beetles.